The purpose of the Australasian Innovative User Group, hereafter the AIUG, shall be to:

 - Serve in an advisory role to the Chair and the AIUG Committee

 e.
-Duties of the Enhancements Co-ordinator
+Duties of the Training Co-ordinator

 - To call for and co-ordinate requests for training from III from AIUG representatives throughout the year and schedule sessions either as part of the AIUG conference or at an agreed place and time for all those participating